IPS-Eye-White

 The model of Christ's relationship with the Father actually clarifies male headship.

-Christian men do not need the addition of "CHRIST-SOPHIA and SHE to the language of Christian belief and worship" [27] as a reminder to model their lives on that of Jesus.
-Christian men need to read and heed the warning of Peter, who said husbands who did not honor their wives would find their prayers hindered.
+Christian men need to read and heed the warning of Peter who said husbands who did not honor their wives would find their prayers hindered.
 (Note: the word translated "weaker" has often been rendered "sick" in the New Testament, which leads me to believe that it could very well be physical strength that Peter was talking about.
 I know of no other area in which women are "weaker".

 You husbands in the same way, live with your wives in an understanding way, as with someone weaker, since she is a woman; and show her honor as a fellow heir of the grace of life, so that your prayers will not be hindered.
 (1 Peter 3:7 NASB)